Teaching

 PHILOSOPHY

 I am an enthusiastic educator who appreciates the scientific aspect of teaching.
-A degree in Education, several graduate courses on collegiate teaching, and extensive faculty development have equipped me with evidence on what works to enrich student learning and promote educational equity.
-You can read the teaching philosophy statement below to learn how this evidence has shaped my teaching philosophy and specific teaching strategies.
-In short, my teaching follows three principles: (1) students learn with people they know, (2) students learn when they do things, (3) students learn in equitable classrooms.
+I like to follow the evidence on what works to enrich student learning and promote educational equity.
+At its core, my pedagogy follows three principles: (1) students learn when they do things, (2) students learn with people they know, (3) students learn in equitable classrooms.

 Berea College (2020-2021):